 “We always use a term with the Navy SEALs and kind of what they do, Coach Mullen talks about that as well, when they go through ‘Hell Week’ it’s to try to separate but try to break the barriers where you’ve been before, push your body beyond those extremes and being able to take you to a new height.
 And I think that’s kind of what our strength program is going to be.”

-Savage, who is still just 28 years old, became Mullen’s strength coach in December 2015, carrying on the standard set by his predecessors in Mullen’s vision.
+Savage, 28, became Mullen’s strength coach in December 2015, carrying on the standard set by his predecessors in Mullen’s vision.

 “I think that when you look at the success we had at Mississippi State last year, it was a huge relationship to what he had done in that program,” said new Florida defensive coordinator Todd Grantham, who spent last season at Mississippi State.
 “I think that you can say right now, it’s probably the most critical phase, right now we’re in our strength phase.
 And I think being in that strength phase, conditioning phase, for this upcoming season, is a critical component of us being successful.”